 Dust bunnies are far from innocent, unsightly annoyances.
 They are home to all the chemical pollutants and germs from lawns, streets, and anywhere else you venture that you track into your home.
 In addition to the chemicals, the dust in your home contains other pet dander and allergens.
 When you move around your home, you move all of it—dust and chemicals alike — into the air you breathe.

 Instead of simply sweeping or dusting, vacuum and/or mop your surfaces—remember, dust gathers on more than just your floors.
-To combat the dust on your floors specifically, place mats at all entrances to your home.
+To combat the dust on your floors specifically, placemats at all entrances to your home.
 They’ll reduce the amount of dirt, pesticides, and other pollutants being tracked into your home.

-During the summer, humidity seems inescapable.
+During the summer, the humidity seems inescapable.
 What you may not realize is that humidity is a factor all year long.
-Maintaining a healthy level of humidity is critical for maintaining a healthy level of indoor air quality—dust mites and mold thrive in moist conditions.
-When you keep your home’s humidity level between 30 and 50 percent, you greatly reduce the risk of mites, molds and other allergens sharing your home.
+Maintaining a healthy level of humidity control is critical for maintaining a healthy level of indoor air quality—dust mites and mold thrive in moist conditions.
+When you keep your home’s humidity level between 30 and 50 percent, you greatly reduce the risk of mites, molds, and other allergens sharing your home.

 Chemical pollutants don’t just come from pesticides and factories.
 Many things you use every day—e.g. perfume, hairspray, candles, gas stoves, bleach—can cause poor air quality, especially when used in enclosed spaces.
 Cigarette smoke is another major source of indoor air pollution, as cigarettes contain over 4000 chemicals.
 Even secondhand smoke can cause serious respiratory and internal health problems in children and adults alike.

 It’s important to keep fresh air in the house, no matter how cool it is outside.
-Most HVAC systems do not automatically bring fresh air in, so remember to crack a window or invest in a filtration systems.
+Most HVAC systems do not automatically bring fresh air in, so remember to crack a window or invest in a filtration system.
 Try to never use any chemical household products in spaces without ventilation.
 For instance, if you’re cleaning the bathroom, if you can’t open a window, at least turn on the fan.
 It’s also a good idea to keep your home a smoke-free zone, to avoid all of the chemical pollutants cigarette smoke (first and second hand) produce altogether.

 Sometimes you can’t avoid air pollutants—such as those that come from your HVAC system, dryer, fridge, or any other large appliance.
 Fortunately, most of these have elaborate venting systems that absorb most, if not all of the potential air pollutants.
 Unfortunately, these systems are not without fault.
-Any vent, after awhile, produces up more junk than its able to catch.
+Any vent, after a while, produces up more junk than it’s able to catch.
 This is true for both ducts and filters.
 Dirty ducts and vents provide a breeding ground for a variety of microbial growth such as mold and bacteria.